hpssjellis/tedx-feb-2026-educational-duality/README.md

 **Every teacher is responsible for a piece of it.**

+The elementary teachers for some of the foundation.
 The math teacher builds estimation and arithmetic.
 The English teacher builds comprehension and argumentation.
 The science teacher builds logical reasoning and evidence evaluation.